uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 ### Endpoints

-The [list all self-employment businesses endpoint](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#selfemployment-business_list-all-selfemployment-businesses_get_accordion) provides a list of all the customer’s self-employment businesses, along with the self-employment ID which the software will need to send to HMRC (this is currently limited to one but functionality to add more will be available later and stated in the roadmap)
+The [List All Businesses](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/business-details-api#List%20All%20Businesses) endpoint provides a list of all the customer’s business income sources, along with the business ID which the software will need to send to HMRC.

-The [get a self-employment business endpoint](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#selfemployment-business_get-a-selfemployment-business_get_accordion),  [get a UK property business endpoint](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#uk-property-business_get-a-uk-property-business_get_accordion) and [Foreign Property endpoint](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/property-business-api) will provide the information HMRC holds for a specific self-employment or property business.
+The [Retrieve Business Details](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/business-details-api#Retrieve%20business%20details) endpoint will provide the information HMRC holds for a specific self-employment or property business.

-The [retrieve self-employment business obligations endpoint](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#selfemployment-business_retrieve-selfemployment-business-obligations_get_accordion) provides obligation dates for all self-employment businesses, including grace periods and whether obligations have been met or not.
+The [Retrieve Income Tax (Self Assessment) Income and Expenditure Obligations](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/obligations-api#Retrieve%20Income%20Tax%20%28Self%20Assessment%29%20Income%20and%20Expenditure%20Obligations) endpoint provides obligation dates for all self-employment and property businesses, including grace periods and whether obligations have been met or not.

-The [retrieve all UK property business obligations endpoint](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#uk-property-business_retrieve-all-uk-property-business-obligations_get_accordion) provides obligation dates for their UK property, including grace periods and whether obligations have been met or not.

 Note: the obligations for property obligations cover both FHL and non-FHL.